Australian seascape and landscape photography

 Balnarring Beach, Jim Worrall, Western Port Bay, groyne, sunrise

 The image above was shot just before the sun broke through the clouds on the horizon.
 It’s a 2 second exposure, slightly smoothing the surface details in the water.
-This image is available to purchase as a print here.

 Balnarring Beach, Jim Worrall, sunrise, Western Port Bay, Mornington Peninsula

 Pictured above – A short exposure as the sun breaks through the clouds.
 I liked the way the reflected sun rays were glinting off the waves and the foreground sand.
-This image is available to buy as a print here.

 Balnarring Beach, Jim Worrall, groyne, sunrise, Western Port Bay, Mornington Peninsula

 Pictured above – As the sun rises higher in the sky, one of the groynes becomes beautifully side lit by the warming rays.
 This is a short exposure (1/20 sec f/18 iso100) shot with the camera way down low almost resting on the sand.
-This image is available to purchase as a print here.

 Balnarring Beach, Jason Cincotta, Jim Worrall, photographer, groyne, sunrise, Western Port Bay, Mornington Peninsula